sudoblockio/tackle-icon-contract/README.md

 ### TTD

-Very early projection of what to do
+Very early projection of what would need to be done to make this project usable.

 - [ ] Make it so the contracts can run tests + be deployed once they are generated
   - [ ] CI run generator with inputs and then run tests